Dungyichao/OPC_Data_Access/README.md

 # OPC Data Access & CentumVP DCS Introduction
-This is a tutorial of showing how to collect data from OPC server which can connect to DCS or PLC system.
+This is a tutorial of showing how to collect data from OPC server which connected to DCS or PLC system.
+We also provide some reference tutorial to get your hands into Centum DCS.